software-architects/time-cockpit-documentation/doc/web-api/query.md

 # Query Endpoint

-Besides offering an [OData](odata.md) enpoint for CRUD operations, time cockpit also offers an endpoint that is solely for querying data.
+Besides offering an [OData](odata.md) endpoint for CRUD operations, time cockpit also offers an endpoint that is solely for querying data.
 The query endpoint allows you to post queries to the Web API using time cockpit's proprietary TCQL language.
 For more information on the language refer to [TCQL](~/doc/tcql/overview.md).

 ## Service Endpoint